 These are trying times for our planet.
 With many species either endangered or extinct, the world is changing at a rapid rate.
-In this conversation, interdisciplinary artist Alex Last – creator of the Melbourne Knowledge Week event Beast of Burden of Proof – and Wurundjeri Elder Uncle Bill Nicholson sit down to discuss the relationship between humans and animals, sharing Indigenous and non-Indigenous perspectives on the ways we manage destructive or invasive animal species.
+In this conversation, interdisciplinary artist Alex Last – creator of the Melbourne Knowledge Week event Beast of Burden of Proof – and writer and conservation volunteer Fatima Measham sit down to discuss the relationship between humans and animals, sharing perspectives on the ways we manage destructive or invasive animal species.

 Beast of Burden of Proof is a social experiment and participatory art performance that challenges participants to consider ecological ethics.
-Uncle Bill is passionate about sharing his extensive cultural and ecological knowledge with the broader community.
+Measham’s writing and conservation work are both motivated by her interest in the tensions inherent in our claims of love for animals.

 Join them for a conversation about climate change, invasive species, and the fate of our shared planet.